jastev/azure-intro/concepts/auth.md

 There are other ways to authenticate.
 For example, using the --tenant, -u, and -p switches, you can specify a different AAD tenant, username, and password.
-Alternately, you can use the --certificate-file to login using your private key.
+Service principals can use the --certificate-file to login using a private key.

 ## Authorization